 Nonetheless we can learn a few things from the HAES movement if we take a closer look.

-- Traditional dieting with a focus on losing weight can be problematic for some people, especially anybody with an eating disorder of some kind.
+- Traditional dieting with a focus on losing weight can be problematic for some people, especially anybody with an eating disorder of some kind or even psychological problems.

 - Obesity alone is not necessary a sign that someone is unhealthy.
 We need to take a look on the individual and not asume something just from one body measure.